 We tune the parameter $\eta$ in~\eqref{eq:alphabeta} by running a small number of iterations of our Ising solver, observing its behaviour, and adjusting $\alpha$ accordingly (Supplementary Note 6).
-This straightforward tuning procedure and the low per-iteration cost make our DCA-based solvers particularly well suited for large and ultra-large-scale Ising problems.
+This straightforward tuning procedure, combined with the low per-iteration cost, makes our DCA-based solvers particularly well-suited for ultra-large-scale Ising problems.

-Our overall approach is summarized in Figure~\ref{fig:dcp_ising_illus}, starting with the relaxation of the binary spin constraints, incorporation of the attractor function with the Ising energy, DCP formulation of the Hamiltonian, tuning the parameters $\alpha, \beta$ and finally the use of DCA for optimizing the tuned Hamiltonian.
-We refer to this approach as DOCH (Difference-Of-Convex-Hamiltonian) and the accelerated variant as ADOCH.
+Our overall approach is summarized in Figure~\ref{fig:dcp_ising_illus}.
+We begin by relaxing the binary spin constraints, incorporating the attractor with the Ising energy, and expressing the resulting Hamiltonian in a DCP form.
+We then tune the parameters $\alpha$ and $\beta$, and apply DCA to optimize the tuned Hamiltonian.
+We refer to this as DOCH (Difference-Of-Convex-Hamiltonian), and its accelerated variant as ADOCH.